marymafa/marymafa.github.io/_posts/2017-12-04-symmetric-difference.md

 Method 2

-I created another function titled check that will check  the difference" of two sets is the set of elements which are in either of the two sets
+I created another function titled check that will check  the difference of two or more sets.
+On my if statement i said if array one of index which is item does not exist  return that item or if array 2 of  index which is item  does not exist then return that item , Otherwise return new array for the elements that has passed the test.

+### Challenge:

+Problem started when it returns the results for two array because inside my first function i have only two parameters titled array one and array two but i tried to change the those parameters but still there is no changes.
+I went back to the instruction to understand the problem  and i did fix my code but still it return results for two arrays only.
+Because of time will figure it out tommorow and will also post my solution.

+Even though it was challenging but atleast i have some green ticks that realy shows that i have some knowdlege of what going  on.